HeerakKashyap/Analysis-of-Appliance-s-Current-Signatures-Using-CWT-and-XWT/README.md

 **Cross Wavelet Transform (XWT) Analysis**
 Compares the time-frequency features of two different appliance signals.
 Highlights regions of high common power and phase relationships, useful for identifying correlated events or distinguishing between appliances.
+-
+*nterpretation and Conclusions*
+-
+Demonstrates that CWT effectively captures both steady-state and transient features in appliance current signatures.
+Shows that XWT can reveal similarities and differences between appliances, supporting advanced NILM and event detection tasks.
+Provides a foundation for further work in appliance classification and energy disaggregation.